Molossoi

 Molossoi (Μολοσσοί) is a former municipality in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Zitsa, of which it is a municipal unit.
 The municipal unit has an area of 241.281 km2.
-In 2011 its population was 1,646.
-The seat of the municipality is in Voutsaras.
+The seat of the municipality was in Voutsaras.

 Subdivisions

 The municipal unit Molossoi is subdivided into the following communities (constituent villages in brackets):